 - Create a table with two columns – Changes I want to make and Steps I have to take to make the change.

-- Ask the kid to write down what she wants to change and what she needs to do for that change.
-And then, help the kid take those steps as soon as it is feasible.
+- Ask the child to write down what she wants to change and what she needs to do for that change.
+And then, help the child take those steps as soon as it is feasible.

 5. Same letter, different name

 This is a fun game that can encourage your kid to give a positive description of themselves.
 The game can be played by two or more people.

 You will need:

 - One person says ‘start’, and the child starts reciting the alphabet in her mind.
 When the person says stop, she stops at whatever letter she has reached.

 - The child must then come up with as many positive words about herself as she can with that letter.

 This is a simple game that can encourage the child to think about all that is good about herself and boost her confidence.

 [ Read: Encouragement Quotes For Kids ]